batiste/database-experiment/README.rst

 pool and some data will be automaticaly migrated from the old servers to the new one to equalize the load.

-There is (currently) 256 clusers of data.
+This experiment currently uses 256 clusters of data.
 Every json data is assigned to a cluster using the first 2 characters of the index (a md5 hexadecimal hash).

 * An algorithm is used to determine to which server everyone of these clusters should go.